-The Kentucky Office of Rural Health (KORH), established in 1991, is a Federal/State partnership authorized by Federal Legislation.
-The Center of Excellence in Rural Health serves as the federally designated Kentucky Office of Rural Health.
+The Kentucky Office of Rural Health (KORH), established in 1991, is a federal-state partnership authorized by federal legislation.
+The UK Center of Excellence in Rural Health serves as the federally-designated Kentucky Office of Rural Health.
 The mission of the KORH is to support the health and well-being of Kentuckians by promoting access to rural health services.
-The program provides a framework for linking small rural communities with local state and federal resources while working toward long-term solutions to rural health issues.
-The KORH assists clinicians, administrators and consumers find ways to improve communications, finances and access to quality health care while insuring that funding agencies and policy makers are made aware of the needs of rural communities.
+The program provides a framework for linking small rural communities with local, state and federal resources while working toward long-term solutions to rural health issues.
+The KORH assists clinicians, administrators and consumers in finding ways to improve communications, finances and access to quality health care while ensuring that funding agencies and policymakers are made aware of the needs of rural communities.